Clients depend on Steve’s litigation skills and unique military experience to resolve their most challenging legal issues.

 - Iowa Supreme Court

-Hamline University School of Law, J.D., magna cum laude
+Hamline University School of Law (Mitchell Hamline School of Law), J.D., magna cum laude

 University of Wisconsin-La Crosse, B.S., Political Science, highest honors